Climate of South Africa

 The climate of South Africa is determined by South Africa's situation between 22°S and 35°S, in the Southern Hemisphere's subtropical zone, and its location between two oceans, Atlantic and the Indian.

-It has a smaller variety of climates than most other countries in sub-Saharan Africa, and it has lower average temperatures than other countries within this range of latitude, like Australia, because much of the interior (central plateau or Highveld, including Johannesburg) of South Africa is at a higher elevation.
+It has a greater variety of climates than most other countries in sub-Saharan Africa, and it has lower average temperatures than other countries within this range of latitude, like Australia, because much of the interior (central plateau or Highveld, including Johannesburg) of South Africa is at a higher elevation.

 Winter temperatures may reach the freezing point at high altitude, but are at their most mild in coastal regions, particularly KwaZulu Natal Province and perhaps the Eastern Cape.
 Cold and warm coastal currents running north-west and north-east respectively account for the difference in climates between west and east coasts.
 The weather is also influenced by the El Niño–Southern Oscillation.

 South Africa experiences a high degree of sunshine with rainfall about half of the global average, increasing from west to east, and with semi-desert regions in the north-west.
-While the Western Cape has a Mediterranean climate with winter rainfall, most of the country experiences summer rain.
+While the Western Cape has a Mediterranean climate, most of the country experiences summer rain.

 Temperature

 South Africa has typical weather for the Southern Hemisphere, with the coldest days in June–August.
 On the central plateau, which includes the Free State and Gauteng provinces, the altitude keeps the average temperatures below 20 C; Johannesburg, for example, lies at 1753 m.
 In winter temperatures can drop below freezing, also due to altitude.
 During winter it is warmest in the coastal regions, especially on the eastern Indian Ocean coast.

 Warm season weather is influenced by the El Niño–Southern Oscillation (ENSO).
-South Africa experiences hotter and drier weather during the El Niño phase, while La Niña brings cooler and wetter conditions.
+South Africa experiences hotter weather and the summer rainfall regions are drier during the El Niño phase, while La Niña brings cooler and wetter conditions.

 Precipitation

 South Africa is a sunny country, averaging 8–10 daily sunshine hours in most regions.
-The average annual rainfall for South Africa is about 464 mm (compared to a global average of 786 mm) but large and unpredictable variations are common.
+The average annual rainfall for South Africa is about 464 mm (compared to a global average of 950 mm) but large and unpredictable variations are common.
 Overall, rainfall is greatest in the east and gradually decreases westward, with some semi-desert areas along the western edge of South Africa.
 For most of the country, rain falls mainly in the summer months with brief afternoon thunderstorms.
-The exception is the Western Cape and its capital city Cape Town where the climate is Mediterranean and it rains more in the wintertime.
+The exception is the Western Cape and its capital city Cape Town, where the climate is Mediterranean.
 In the winter months, snow collects on the high mountains of the Cape and the Drakensberg.
+A few times in South Africa's history snow has fallen in other regions - (provinces) such as in September 2024.